nurulizyansyaza/courier-service-frontend/README.md

 Error messages are displayed with line breaks — each error appears on its own line with a bullet prefix (•) and spacing between them, rather than as a single block of text.

 Errors are collected across **all input lines** — every error is shown at once so you can fix everything in a single pass.
 Typo'd commands (e.g., `hlp`, `clera`, `/connec`) are detected and suggest the closest matching command.

+### Multi-Line Input

+The terminal supports intelligent multi-line input for package data:

+- **Smart Enter** — if the header line declares more packages than currently entered, pressing Enter inserts a new line instead of submitting.
+Once all expected lines are present, Enter submits as normal
+- **Shift+Enter** — always inserts a new line, regardless of expected package count
+- **Arrow key navigation** — ↑/↓ move the cursor between lines within multi-line input.
+History navigation only triggers when the cursor is on the first line (↑) or last line (↓)
+- **❯ prompt tracking** — the `❯` prompt follows the cursor line as you navigate within multi-line input
+- **History recall** — recalling a multi-line entry from history loads it into the textarea; you can edit and add lines before submitting

 ### Command History